trivago/gollum/docs/src/gen/formatter/processtsv.rst

   **quote**

-    Put the field's value into quotation marks after all directives have been processed.
+    Surround the field's value with quotation marks after all directives have been processed.